ivatolm/ChestsBackend/docs/protocol.md

 This is a description of a client-server API protocol. <br>
 Let client be **C** and server be **S**.

+Note: Each server response also has got a *error_code* field.

 1. Pre-initialization <br>
   Description: This state is dedicated for the room creation. <br>
   Request options: